Attack-to-Mitigation PBQ Tables

 2. Identify the asset and trust boundary: guest, user, server, management, cloud, or OT.

-3. Match evidence to a specific attack, not a broad fear.
+3. Match the evidence to a specific attack, not a vague fear.

-4. Select the control that blocks the attack path.
+4. Select the control that blocks that exact path.

-5. Preserve visibility with logs, alerts, and validation tests.
+5. Preserve visibility: logs, alerts, and a validation test from the source network.

 Common Traps

-• Using a firewall rule to solve a rogue DHCP problem on the same access VLAN may miss the source because DHCP discovery is local broadcast traffic.
+• A firewall rule will not solve a rogue DHCP problem on the same access VLAN, because DHCP discovery is local broadcast traffic the firewall never sees.

-• Enabling encryption does not stop a user from joining a fake SSID if certificate validation is ignored.
+• Encryption does not stop a user from joining a fake SSID if certificate validation is ignored.

-• DDoS filtering must happen before the bottleneck link when bandwidth is saturated.
+• DDoS filtering must happen before the bottleneck link when bandwidth is already saturated.

-• A mitigation table should include validation, such as testing from the guest VLAN or reviewing switch security counters.
+• A good mitigation answer includes validation, such as testing from the guest VLAN or reading switch security counters.

-• More controls are not always better if they do not address the observed path.
+• More controls are not better if they do not address the observed path; match the fix to the evidence.

 Test Your Knowledge

-A PBQ shows user switch ports dynamically becoming trunks and unauthorized VLAN access.
-Which mitigation should be placed on the user ports?
+A PBQ shows user switch ports dynamically negotiating into trunks, granting unauthorized VLAN access.
+Which configuration should be applied to those user ports?

 A